86 Comments

 Expand full comment

 I agree, publish yourself as you go along which goes with 'finish what you start'.
 Start building your 'shelf feet'.
 Don't depend on others.
 The thing about self publishing is that you get to practice making a finished product.
 You don't even need to make it public at the beginning.
-Publish privately as documentation for your own use, print a proof, stack it on your self and say 'done'.
+Publish privately as documentation for your own use, print a proof, stack it on your shelf and say 'done'.
 Go to the next one.
-Publish 10-15 books than go back and figure out which to start getting out into the public market place.
+Publish 10-15 books then go back and figure out which to start getting out into the public market place.
 THEN look around for a publisher.
 That is what I think anyway.
 I have self published around 40 books and catalogs at this point.
 All for my own documentary enjoyment.
 Fun!
 Getting into the book market and selling enough books to make it worth the trouble... that is a separate story.
 Leave that part to the agents and pros that love what they do - that is their art - like you love what you do and that's your art.

 Expand full comment